YLS-23/fewer-sensor-good-results/README.md

 ### 5.4 Optimal Sensor Selection for Every Possible Number of Sensors

-Due to the small number of sensors, the "Optimal Subset Selection Algorithm" can be used to determine *the best* possible sensor combination for every possible number of retained sensor.
-The model considered is a linear model with quadratic and lower-order terms.
+Due to the small number of sensors, the "Optimal Subset Selection Algorithm" can be employed to determine *the best* possible sensor combination.
+For each potential number of retained sensors, all possible combinations are evaluated.
+The combination that produces the minimum cross-validation MSE for the second task is selected.
+The model used for both tasks is a linear model with quadratic and lower-order terms.

 ### 5.5 Evaluate the effect of eliminating of Statistically Insignificant Terms